 Thanks to the Coronavirus Aid, Relief, and Economic Security (CARES) Act, most Americans have already received a lump-sum payment from the government or will have money mailed to them by June.
 The size of your stimulus check depends on your income and marital status, but payments are worth up to $1,200 per adult and $500 for each dependent child under 17.

 If you're one of the many people receiving this money, you'll have to decide what to do with it.
 One of the best options could be to invest it in a high-yield savings account.

 Putting your stimulus funds into a high-yield savings account makes sense for three primary reasons:

 As you can see, there are a few really good reasons to invest your stimulus funds in a high-yield savings account.
 But that doesn't mean this is the right choice for everyone.
 In fact, there are a few situations in which doing something else with your money would likely be smarter.
 You should think about using the money a different way if either of the following are true:

-Putting your stimulus check into a high-yield savings account provides a good balance between risk and reward, because you can earn a reasonable return on your money without putting it at risk or tying it up so you can't get it easily if you need it.
-You can check out our guide to the best high-yield savings accounts to find a bank that's offering a good ROI and open an account today so you'll be ready to move your money into savings as soon as the IRS deposits your check.
+Putting your stimulus check into a high-yield savings account provides a good balance between risk and reward because you can earn a reasonable return on your money without putting it at risk or tying it up so you can't get it easily if you need it.
+You can check out our guide to the best high-yield savings accounts to find a bank that's offering a good ROI and open an account today.
+Once you've opened your account you can move your current stimulus payment into it if you've already received it and be ready to deposit any future stimulus money that comes your way.